Evolution of fNL to the adiabatic limit: Transitory behaviour of

 Dropping numerical factors of order unity and using~\eqref{eq:chi-turn} to estimate $\fNL$ when the fiducial trajectory passes the turn, we find

+This is much less than Eq.~\eqref{eq:fnl-peak} and therefore occurs some time after the peak $\fNL$ is achieved.
 If Eq.~\eqref{eq:fnl-turn} is not invalidated by higher-order terms in the potential, it implies that the height of the spike is adjustable independently of $\fNL$ on entry or exit.
 Since the peak $\fNL$ occurs \emph{before} most trajectories in the bundle reach the turning point~\eqref{eq:chi-turn}, our analysis will apply provided these higher-order terms become relevant only after the turn.

 \paragraph{Scaling relations.} Eqs.~\eqref{eq:fnl-peak-approach} and~\eqref{eq:fnl-peak} give interesting scaling relations for the peak $|\fNL|$, and for its growth and decay near the spike.
 Eq.~\eqref{eq:fnl-peak} suggests that the maximum $|\fNL|$ attained during the spike has a practically universal power-law scaling for any potential which can be approximated by the coefficients $g_0$ and $m_\chi$ up to the turn of the trajectories: for such potentials we should expect $|\fNL| \propto |\chi_*|^{-\nu}$ with exponent $\nu \approx 1$.
 In \S\ref{sec:models} we will use numerical methods to study models which exhibit this scaling behaviour.